ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 | --------------------------- | ---------------------------------------------------------- |
 | <img src="/assets/png/draw-me-a-swordsman/gpt-4o_simple.png" alt="task 1 image" width="80"/> | <img src="/assets/png/draw-me-a-swordsman/gpt-4o_spritesheet.png" alt="task 2 image" width="500"/> |

-I kinda see what GPT-4o is trying to achieve here.
+GPT-4o's intent is clearer than Qwen3's output.
 The Task 1 drawing can definitely be a swordsman if I squint hard enough.
-There is a semblance of a sword, but the body itself is missing or difficult to fathom.
+There's a recognizable sword shape, but the body is either missing or unclear.
-I also appreciate the spritesheet in Task 2: there is movement from one sprite to another and the blue "swordsman" looks consistent!
+The Task 2 spritesheet shows promise: there's clear movement from one sprite to another, and the blue "swordsman" maintains consistency across frames.
 However, it seems like GPT-4o has taken a lot of creative liberties in designing the swordsman, as the blue blob is hard to identify by itself.
 This is a good and earnest try.